pavanjoshi914/Blog/_posts/SOB/2022-4-5-2022-all-about-summer-of-bitcoin.md

 — Rick Falkvinge, Founder of the Swedish pirate party

 Hey readers 👋!
 I have been selected as a developer in this year's Summer of Bitcoin 2022 program.
-Yay!! :stars: 👊 I made into _**Bitcoin Intern**_ in my very first attempt.
+Yay!! :stars: 👊 I made into _**Bitcoin Internship**_ in my very first attempt.

 I consider this as very other achievement after successful completion of Google Summer of Code 2021.

 ![sob_banner]({{ site.url }}{{ site.baseurl }}/assets/images/sob/sob_banner.jpg)

-In this post, I will be discussing what exactly Summer of Bitcoin is and how this intern can help you to get excellent career opportunities in direction of latest technology and its trends such as Blockchain and Bitcoin.
+In this post, I will be discussing what exactly Summer of Bitcoin is and how this internship can help you to get excellent career opportunities in direction of latest technology and its trends such as Blockchain and Bitcoin.

 > ***Bitcoin is a virtual currency designed to act as money that gives individual the power to control thier money without the need for traditional banking intermediaries. 💰***